Let me introduce myself:

 with the Guyanese folklorist, broadcaster and poet, Wordsworth McAndrew.

-with a working title of No-one’s Wife.
+with the title of No One’s Wife.

 It explores the story of my life back in England with my daughter,